anabmartins/Navigation/stack/README.md

-# Etapas para instalação do projeto Stack
+# Etapas para instalSettings!ação do projeto Stack